EvaFrossard/EvaFrossard.github.io/index.md

 **So how did we measure that ?** Well we could have used titles and description but this would have required a massive computation strength... and our computer just couldn't handle it. **But we did better !** We used an awesome feature given by Youtube... **TAGS**.
 Those help direct to your channel people that have similar interest and would watch videos with the same topic.
 Tags are fully customizable so can be as precise as 'Daily vlogs of an esthetician in Utah' and as vague as 'Gaming'.

 Getting this data allows us determine whether the reactions include changing the topics of interest, and we will use these statistics to find the best strategy.
-**How to determine topics based on tags?**
+Burning question: **How to determine topics based on tags?**

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
   Using <b>Latent Dirichlet Allocation</b> (a natural language processing technique), we are able to extract the main topic of a channel based on the tags <b>before</b> and <b>during</b> crises.
 The results obtained give us the words that have been put into the same category, but to obtain an overall topic name, we passed the lists through the LLM <b>Ollama</b>.
 We use 20 different categories to remain broad and not be too sensitive to small content changes.